 Address: Spalenberg 14, 4051 Basel, Switzerland

 Johann Wanner is a contender for one of the most famous Christmas shops in the world.
 This particular Christmas decoration store supplies the Christmas tree ornaments to the White House, the Vatican and the Queen of England.
 We visited this store numerous times during our weekend in Basel, it is like walking into Santa’s grotto.
-In the store you will find just about any Christmas tree decoration your heart desires and best of all the shop is sectioned by colours.
+In the store, you will find just about any Christmas tree decoration your heart desires and best of all the shop is sectioned by colours.

 Write your heart’s desires in the Basel wish book

 In the courtyard of the Town Hall you will find the Basel wish book, each Christmas the book is brought out so visitors can fill the book with their private thoughts, wish-lists for Santa Claus and hopes for peace, love and good health.
-The book is collection of decades worth of wishes, therefore you will adding your desires to a piece of history.
-The book is also joined in the courtyard by a massive free standing Christmas tree.
+The book is a collection of decades worth of wishes, therefore you will adding your desires to a piece of history.
+The book is also joined in the courtyard by a massive free-standing Christmas tree.

 Watch the Basel City Run

 The Basler Stadtlauf (city-run) is a unique experience which sees over 9000 participants run through the city.
 The date of this event changes each year, however, it generally tends to be near the first weekend of the Christmas Market season.
 We were lucky enough to be in Basel for this event, Christmas music was played throughout the city and locals lined the street to cheer on the runners, there was such a great atmosphere and it showed the great sense of community which is present in the city.